LEAMgroup/planning-portal/README.rst

-Plone 4.2 site buildout
+Plone 4.3 site buildout
 =======================

+**ALERT - this is currently non-functional for development mode.**

-A basic Plone 4.2 buildout.
-I'll update this when I can to keep up with the latest releases of 4.2.
+A basic Plone 4.3 buildout.
+I'll update this when I can to keep up with the latest releases of 4.3.

 All the standard Plone stuff applies.
 I/m building against Python 2.7.x.
 Make sure you have all the system environment stuff you need,